Rajpratik71/linux-manPages/keyring.md

               List the available keyring backends and exit.

 DESCRIPTION
-       keyring  provides a way to store, lookup and delete passwords in vari‐ ous backends supported by Python-Keyring.
+       keyring provides a way to store, lookup and delete passwords in various backends supported by Python-Keyring.

        Usage example: